Female poses – 9 expert posing tips for photographing women

 The beauty of the female form lies in the curves.
 So when photographing a woman, we need to make sure that we make the most of her curves, regardless of whether she’s standing, sitting or lying down.

-Examples of S curve posing for women in portraits
+3 Examples of S curve female posing

 6. Female poses for defining the waist